 A list of all our Fellows can be found here.

-The Fellowship Award Programme (formerly Fellowship by Assessment) was an accredited programme whereby candidates collected a portfolio of evidence of their nursing practice.
-The Programme aimed to recognise, encourage and promote the leadership role of nurses to provide quality patient care within a community setting.
+Between 2003 and 2016, QNIS ran a Fellowship Award Programme (formerly Fellowship by Assessment).
+This was an accredited programme whereby candidates brought together a portfolio of evidence of their nursing practice.
+The Programme recognised, encouraged and promoted clinical leadership in providing quality patient care within a community setting.

-In 2016, the difficult decision to discontinue the Programme was made.
+In 2016, the difficult decision to discontinue the programme was made.
 Sadly, it was not getting the interest from potential candidates it had enjoyed over the first few years.
-We wish to celebrate the successes and the significant personal achievements during the Programme and we are committed to valuing our existing Fellows, and exploring their ongoing role with the Institute.
+We wish to celebrate the successes and the significant personal achievements during the programme and we are committed to valuing those who completed the FAP, and maintaining their ongoing role with the Institute.

 A list of all our Fellows who completed the programme can be found here.

 This award was introduced in 2017 for those who are not registered nurses, yet fit the criteria above i.e. those who have demonstrated support to community nursing who have made a significant contribution to health and social care integration, or addressing Health Inequalities, and who would help us to extend the reach of our work, as well as, enjoying and benefiting themselves from their connection with us.